 1. Learn More about the Addiction

 Not many people know that addiction is a brain disease that gets worse over time.
 When someone is addicted to drugs or alcohol, the only thing that will be on their mind will be when, where and how they will be able to get their next ‘fix’.
-This may lead to the addict forgetting things that was once important to them, such as their work, family life and hobbies.
-However, when loved one’s are able to get to grips with the fact that addiction is a disorder that the addict has no control over, only then will they able to offer the much needed support, serenity and guidance.
+This may lead to the person forgetting things that was once important to them, such as their work, family life and hobbies.
+However, when loved one’s are able to get to grips with the fact that addiction is a disorder that the person has no control over, only then will they able to offer the much needed support, serenity and guidance.

 2. Start Taking Care of Yourself

-Family members and friends need to understand that they can try to help an addict beat their addiction, but unfortunately they can’t control it.
+Family members and friends need to understand that they can try to help a person beat their addiction, but unfortunately they can’t control it.
 What can be controlled is the way they themselves think and act and a good start would be to stop enabling the addict’s addiction.
 Loved ones should look for guidance from self-help organisations such as Nar-Anon, which helps friends and families who are concerned about a drug problem of another.

 3. Set New Boundaries

-When family members and friends see their loved one struggling with an addiction, they often put the feelings and requirements of the addict above their own.
+When family members and friends see their loved one struggling with an addiction, they often put the feelings and requirements of the person above their own.
 Setting new boundaries doesn’t mean you are turning your back on the addict, but rather helping them to take responsibility for their own actions, as well as beginning to take care of their own well-being.